 Russia is not exempted from the notorious COVID-19, with more than 100 confirmed cases of the virus.
 The government of the Russian Federation has taken necessary measures to prevent the outbreak.
 According to this website, diagnostic and protective measures are being practiced in international airports, such as temperature checks and proper quarantine sectors for those who may be possible carriers.
 The Russian government has also declared the banning of foreign nationals making their way into the country, along with stateless people until the 1st of May.
 Diplomatic representatives, airplane crewmembers among others will be exempted from the nation-wide ban, according to Aljazeera.

 Since 20 February 2020, the Russian government has banned the entry of Chinese nationals, apart from those with transit purposes, followed by Iranian and South Iranian citizens.
 Channel News Asia reports as of 8th March 2020, the implementation of COVID-19 self-isolation rules within the country.
-Locals or foreigners alike who do not self-isolate upon having symptoms of the virus may be subject to prison sentences of up to five years, due to the government’s commitment to staying a “high alert regime.”
+Locals or foreigners alike who do not self-isolate upon having symptoms of the virus may be subject to prison sentences of up to five years, due to the government’s commitment to keeping a “high alert regime.”

 Stay updated with Russia's happenings:

-Pandemic progression: Statista
+Pandemic progression: The Moscow Times

 COVID-19 Information: Channel News Asia

 As of 17 March 2020, there are more than 1,100 positive of the COVID-19 in Sweden.
 This has prompted the Ministry of Foreign Affairs to advise the public to avoid non-essential travel way back the 14th of March, according to this website.
 The Swedish Government also extended as much as 4.1 million USD to the World Health Organization’s emergency fund.